xlab-uiuc/AIOpsLab/kind/README.md

-# AIOpsLab Deployment on WSL2 (Ubuntu) or native Ubuntu 24.04
+# Building your own image

-This document provides detailed, step-by-step instructions for deploying AIOpsLab in an Ubuntu environment running on WSL2 or native Ubuntu 24.04.
-It covers all prerequisites (installing Docker, kind, kubectl, Lua, Luarocks, and Luasocket), building the custom KIND image, creating a local Kubernetes cluster with kind, and deploying the AIOpsLab application.
+This document provides detailed, step-by-step instructions for building your own kind image to deploy AIOpsLab.

 ---